USS Devastator (MCM-6)

-USS Devastator (MCM-6) is an Avenger-class mine countermeasures ship of the United States Navy.
+USS Devastator (MCM-6) was an Avenger-class mine countermeasures ship of the United States Navy.

 Construction of Devastator began on 9 February 1987 when her keel was laid at Peterson Shipbuilders in Sturgeon Bay, Wisconsin.
 Construction was finished and the vessel was launched on 11 June 1988.
 Devastator was commissioned into the US Navy on 6 October 1990.

+On 18 February 2025 she and USCGC Clarence Sutphin Jr. rescued the crew of Iranian cargo ship Shayesteh that sprung a leak and sank in the Persian Gulf off Qatar.

+On September 25, 2025, Devastator was decommissioned.